kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/16-firebase-authentication/168-private-firebase-data.md

 ## But if you authenticate simlulator
 * Paste this: `/users/3d041ceb-66b5-4c1e-a1ba-1d83317ou812`
-  - But substitute your own user id from the UID field
+  - But substitute your own user `id` from the UID field in Firebase
-  - Click run
+  - Click `run`
   - It will say 'Simulated write allowed'
   - You can also write to that user stuff
   - Plug in a different UID and you will get denied

 ## Takeaway
 * Users can only work with data that they own

+## Add/Commit/Push via Git